Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 ## GraphQL 😎 and Express 🚂

 Today we will look at a simple example implementing GraphQL with Express.
-This is important since it puts GraphQL in a context that you have experience with.
+This will give us a chance to look at GrapQL from the server side.

 <!-- > -->

 ## Class Learning Objectives/Competencies

 1. Define a GraphQL Schema
+1. Use the GraphQL Schema Language
 1. Define a GraphQL Resolver
 1. Use GraphQL Queries
 1. Use GraphiQL